levuvietphong/pyTCR/joss/paper.md

 - Generating single rainfall event within polygons
 - Generating multiple rainfall events within polygons

 We briefly present two notebooks in this paper.
-Users are encouraged to check out other notebooks for learning `pyTCR`.

 Figure 1 compares the tracks and mean power dissipation index (PDI) of TCs downscaled from the low-resolution outputs of the Exascale Energy Earth Model ver 1.0 [@E3SMv1.0] and ERA5 reanalysis data [@Hersbach:2020] using the TC downscaling model [@Lin:2023] with those obtained from the International Best Track Archive for Climate Stewardship (IBTrACS) observations in the North Atlantic ocean during the historical period (1964-2014).
 The PDI quantifies the total power dissipated annually by all TCs in the ocean basin and is defined as $PDI=\int_0^{\tau}V^3_{max}dt$ [@Emanuel:2005].
 Here, $V_{max}$ is the maximum sustained wind speed at the conventional measurement altitude of \mbox{10 $m$}, and $\tau$ is the lifetime of the storm.
 The PDI captures not only TC frequency, but also duration and intensity.